Project 01

 Conclusion: ❌ Not chosen due to low impact on speed and user flow.

-checkbox with action buttons at top of table
+Option C: Checkbox with action buttons at top of table ❌ Rejected

 Feedback: While conceptually clear, this approach felt too indirect for quick, single-item actions.
 It slowed down common workflows.